 As envisioned, PCSO has partnered with other Florida law enforcement agencies to maximize the effectiveness of the system.
 The Florida map to the right shows the counties who currently contribute mugshot data to the FACES image database.

-Pinellas County has the largest collaborative facial recognition system dedicated to law enforcement in the United States.
+facial recognition system dedicated to law enforcement in the United States.